Community Based Outreach to Parents/Caregivers of Young Children

-- Census data provide the formula basis for transportation, education and workforce development federal funding.
+- Census data provide the formula basis for transportation, education & workforce development federal funding.

-New Mexico is One of the Hardest-to-Count States in the Nation
+New Mexico is One of the Hardest States to Count

-Based on the latest census estimates, approximately 43% of our state’s current population (or 888,033 people) lives in HTC neighborhoods.
+Based on the latest census estimates, approximately 43% of our state’s current population (or 888,033 people) live in HTC neighborhoods.
 New Mexico faces serious challenges to achieve an accurate count.

 - In 2016, New Mexico had a foreign-born population of 9.5% or 198,406 residents.
 This means that nearly 1 in 10 residents were immigrants, and more surprisingly and consequential, 60.4% were non-citizens.
 Moreover, 74.5% of this group came from Latin America.

 - Nearly 108,000 people live on 140 colonias spread across 11 counties. ✓ New Mexico has a Hispanic or Latino population of 48.8% compared to 18.1% across the US.